mtilda/forgotten-backend/planning/README.md

 ## Additional Libraries

 Bootstrap
-Challenge ourselves with new library - suggestion React Native, Expo is a phone emulator
+Note* Challenge ourselves with new library - suggestion React Native, Expo is a phone emulator

 ## Code Snippet